Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 judgment, which comes very close to Bradley's concept of Reality as the ultimate subject.

-On the other hand does a statement about square circles postu- late their reality?
+On the other hand does a statement about square circles postulate their reality?
 Propositional logicians would argue with Hume that though one can imagine a square and a circle, a square circle can not be conceived and therefore one would make a judgment known to be false.
 But on the other hand as existence is postulated as